Almost without question, there is a “character” on every team in the National Football League.

 He took the role of leader seriously and vowed that the team would return to the postseason.

-The Bears had a good season without their leading rusher, finishing 12-4.
+The Bears had a good year without their leading rusher, finishing 12-4.

 Unfortunately, after a victory over Philadelphia in the Divisional round, Chicago lost to the 49ers in the NFC Championship game.

-During the offseason after ‘88, McMahon and Bears president Michael McCaskey had frequent disagreements that soured the organization on their quarterback.
+Then, during the offseason, McMahon and Bears president Michael McCaskey had frequent disagreements that soured the organization on their quarterback.

 Not seeing any reasonable compromise, the franchise decided they were going to look for a new signal-caller.